OpenCyphal-Garage/uavcan.github.io/index.md

 - Allows efficient exchange of large data structures.
 - Lightweight, easy to implement protocol.
 - Supports network-wide time synchronization with microsecond precision.
-- Doubly-redundant or triply-redundant CAN bus.
+- Doubly- or triply- redundant CAN bus.
 - Can be used in deeply embedded, resource constrained, hard real-time systems.
 - The specification and reference implementation are open and free to use ([MIT License](http://opensource.org/licenses/MIT)).